Poetry / Prose-poems; Paper, Perfect Bound. 30 pages

 2012, ISBN 978-1-936419-10-4

 The Russian Writer’s Daughter by Lydia S. Rosner is a collection of lively autobiographical stories about growing up in a Russian-American Jewish household in the stifling political atmosphere of the Red Scare.
 At the center of these memories is Lyduce’s father, whose complex personality mixes a passion for social justice, the desire to protect his family, and intellectual snobbery.
 In this revelatory memoir, international politics shadow a child’s gradual awakening to her father’s humanity.
-As she tells her family’s story, Rosner shows
+As she tells her family’s story, Rosner shows how complicated

 …….
 Read more about The Russian Writer’s Daughter – Lydia S. Rosner